 How language gets used in the world can underwrite a number of social puzzles.
 Writing, and its interpretation through reading, is both an interest and an occupation.
 It is also a focus of learning, a source of information, a research process and a topic for exploration.
 I use language and I write: it is part of who I am.

 This section acts as a repository for a variety of writings, in a variety of formats, undertaken for a variety of reasons.
 Further thoughts on approaches to writing can be read on the blog at www.geoffbateson.wordpress.com.

-Writing and place have been integrally linked in a number of other ways.
-Poets have written in response to particular locations; novels have been set in specific settings; writers have often had their favourite writing places; places have had writers-in-residence.
-This Language and Writing??section of The Word’s the Thing will explore the wider possibilities around linking ‘writing’ and ‘place’ and ‘writing about place’?? via both fiction and non-fiction.
+Writing based on place forms a particular interest.
+This Language and Writing section of The Word’s the Thing will explore the wider possibilities around linking ‘writing’ and ‘place’ and ‘writing about place’ via both fiction and non-fiction.

 The content of this section goes beyond the particular interest with place and takes in a wider range of articles.
 Currently in this section are:

 - Thinking about cities: An exploration of contemporary themes

 - Writing in relation to the art exhibition ‘Metropolis: Reflections on the modern city’

 - Writing about New York as Birmingham as New York

 - Vancouver: memories, images and realities – A fictional account